projectatomic/atomic-site/source/blog/2015-06-05-running-cockpit-as-a-service.html.md

 WantedBy=multi-user.target
 ```

-The `ExecStart` line in the unit file looks nearly identical to the RUN label, with one minor change.
-When running out of systemd, we don't want to use `docker -d` instead we want either `docker -a` or `docker --rm`.
-We're using `docker --rm` here because we don't need this particular container to survice a restart.
-We are going to name using the `%p` tag just to make it easier to find in `docker ps`.
+The `ExecStart` line in the unit file looks nearly identical to the RUN label, with one change.
+When running containers from systemd, we don't want to use `docker -d`, instead we want either `docker -a` or `docker --rm`.
+We're using `docker --rm` here since we don't need this particular container instance to survice a restart.
+We are going to name container using the `%p` tag to pick up the systemd service name, just to make it easier to find in `docker ps`.

-Reload systemd to read the new unit file, enable the service to start on reboot, and then start the new cockpitws service.
+Now we can reload systemd to read the new unit file, enable the service to start on reboot, and then start the new cockpitws service.

 ```
 [fedora@atomic-cockpit ~]$ sudo systemctl daemon-reload

 [fedora@atomic-cockpit ~]$ sudo systemctl enable cockpitws.service
 Created symlink from /etc/systemd/system/multi-user.target.wants/cockpitws.service to /etc/systemd/system/cockpitws.service.

 [fedora@atomic-cockpit ~]$ sudo systemctl start cockpitws.service

 [fedora@atomic-cockpit ~]$ sudo systemctl status cockpitws.service
 ● cockpitws.service - Cockpit Web Interface
    Loaded: loaded (/etc/systemd/system/cockpitws.service; enabled; vendor preset: disabled)